robocorp/robocorp/logging/README.md

 while also providing a viewer for the generated content.

-Also, it provides utilities to setup logging so that logging is done automatically without having to explicitly add calls to add content to the logging.
+Also, it provides utilities to setup logging so that logging is done automatically without having to explicitly add calls to add content to the logging (although it's still possible to do so when needed).

 ### Installation